 The City of Melbourne has unveiled its new corporate identity this week.
 Designed by Landor, one of the largest marketing and design agencies in the world, the new identity is designed to be “synonymous with the modern, vibrant, cool city Melbourne is today and will continue to be in the future” according to our current Lord Mayor, Robert Doyle.
 The new logo definitely ticks the ‘cool’ and ‘modern’ boxes but it doesn’t reflect the history of the city and says very little about the lifestyle of its residents.

-When it started in 2009 my site was dedicated to inspiring work in any medium.
+When I started it this site was dedicated to inspiring work in any medium.
 It was a chance for me to share news and resources with other creative types and let people know what I’m working towards and where I’m coming from.

 In 2015 when it came time to re-design and overhaul the site I went back and re-visited those old posts hoping to update the images or find higher-res versions and was thrilled to re-discover those artists and see how their work had evolved in the intervening years.

 I still work as a designer.
-I still shoot the occasional photograph.
-It still takes me months to process my photos.
+I still shoot when I get the chance.
+It still takes me ages to get around to processing my photos.